✨Guide: Designing Assignments and Assessments in the Age of AI

 Each week, I share what I have learned — and am learning — about AI and tech in the university classroom.
 What works, what doesn't, and why.

-We also looked into AI detectors, thought about how to design assignments that encourage constructive AI use, and came up with ways to design assignments to prevent AI misuse.
-The latter line of research culminated in our comprehensive guide — from early August — to preventing and discouraging AI misuse in the university setting.
+We also looked into AI detectors (and again more recently), thought about how to design assignments that encourage constructive AI use, and came up with ways to design assignments to prevent AI misuse.
+The latter line of research culminated in our comprehensive Premium guide — from early August — to preventing and discouraging AI misuse in the university setting.
 We asked a librarian and a professor for their thoughts on the AI era; we worked with educational researchers to learn how to do oral assessments and encourage class discussions; and we have been consulting with a range of professors, departments, and institutions about AI integration.
 Since then, we have been focused more on how our work as professors can be reimagined in light of the power of AI, whether we are using LLMs to plan lessons, using ChatGPT help grade/evaluate, or using custom GPTs for in-class activities.

 In this piece, I build on these experiences to present a comprehensive guide to planning and developing university-level assignments and assessments in light of the risks and opportunities AI presents.